0tieno/100DaysOfCloud/DailyLog.md

   #### Today's Progress

 * [using this AWS Zero to Hero](https://www.youtube.com/watch?v=Dc0t4LDOySY&list=PLdpzxOOAlwvLNOxX0RfndiYSt1Le9azze&index=4)
+* completed 5-9 / 30days
+* Did a practical on NACL and SG
+* Did AWS Project Used In Production using

 #### Link to work

 #### New thing(s) learned

+* opened a python http server on port 8000 using ``python3 -m http.server 8000``
+* VPC(components)
+* SG and NACL
+  * SG - instance level - denys all inbound rules by default
+  * NACL - subnet level - enables you to either allow or deny
+  * security is a shared responsibility

+* Route53
+  * Domain name registration
+  * update DNS records using hosted zones
+  * Domain name system
+  * provides health check

 #### Thoughts